aellwood/simple-timer/README.md

 If you're using one of the executables included in a release, you will need the [.NET 6.0 runtime](https://dotnet.microsoft.com/download/dotnet/6.0) installed.

 However, it may just be easier to clone the repo and use the `dotnet run` command instead which would require you to have the [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) installed.
-I would highly recommend going this route on macOS as running unsigned code as part of an executable is a nightmare currently.
+I would highly recommend going this route on macOS as running unsigned code as part of an executable is a nightmare in more recent OS versions.

 ## Usage